SHUR1K-N/Project-Pwnag0dchi/README.md

 1. Download all plugins from the "Plugins" directory here
 2. Copy all plugins to `/usr/local/share/pwnagotchi/custom-plugins/`
 3. Download all files from the "Configurations" directory here
-4. Coopy all files to `/etc/pwnagotchi/`
+4. Copy all files to `/etc/pwnagotchi/`
 5. Apply all changes using `sudo systemctl restart pwnagotchi.service`

 ## Initial settings to be changed